2003 Grand Prix motorcycle racing season: Calendar changes

 There were no calendar changes for the 2003 season.

 Regulation changes

 The following changes are made to the regulation for the 2003 season:

 Sporting regulations

-For this year, the rules will changed regarding the neutralisation of a race.
+For this year, the rules changed regarding the neutralisation of a race.
 This only applies to the MotoGP class.
 If the circumstances change in such a significant way due to weather changes, a heavy accident or any other reason, a race may be neutralised either once or multiple times and the following rules will apply: